ARM-software/CMSIS-DSP/ComputeGraph/documentation/example1.md

 It looks complex because there is a lot of information but the process is always the same:

 1. You define new kind of nodes in the Python.
 They define the IOs, type and amount of data read/written on each IO
-2. You create instance of those new kind of Nodes
+2. You create Python instance of those new kind of Nodes
 3. You connect them in a graph and generate a schedule
 4. In you AppNodes.h, you implement the new kind of nodes with a C++ template:
-   1. It is generally defining the IO and the function to call when run
+   1. The template is generally defining the IO and the function to call when run
+   1. It should be minimal.
+The template is just a wrapper.
+Don't forget those nodes are created on the stack in the scheduler function.
+So they should not be too big.
+They should just be simple wrappers
 5. If you need more control on the initialization, it is possible to pass additional arguments to the nodes constructors and to the scheduler function.